basho/jam/README.md

 fractional component and time zone conversion.

-Note that in order to support passing times without dates as arguments, `jam:normalize/1`, `jam:round_fractional_seconds/1` and `jam:convert_tz/2` return a two-tuple, with the first value an integer expressing whether or not a date adjustment resulted.
+Note that in order to support passing times without dates as arguments, `jam:offset_normalize/1`, `jam:offset_round_fractional_seconds/1` and `jam:offset_convert_tz/2` return a two-tuple, with the first value an integer expressing whether or not a date adjustment resulted.
+The non-`offset_` version of each function drops the date adjustment in favor of a single return value

 ```erlang
 1> {_, DT1} = jam:normalize(jam:process(jam_iso8601:parse("20150630T23:59:60.738Z"))).